 Relevant components for the successful implementation of transformation within the company

 - the development of a data and analysis strategy based on the CMDB and other data and information sources

 - the introduction of a data and information management program as an expert system with knowledge graphs that help prepare complex decision-making processes and visualize resilient fundamentals

-Last but not least, a data-driven culture should be established in the company, fostered for example by a new leadership position: the Chief Data Officer (CDO).
+Last but not least, a data-driven culture should be established in the company, fostered for example by a new leadership position: The Chief Data Officer (CDO).
 This provides an environment in which all stakeholders contribute to the overall picture and work together to master the transition from a technology-centric to a data-driven strategy.

-The result: The CMDB as a source of information for new user groups
+Conclusion: The CMDB as a source of information for new user groups

 The new role of the CMDB expands the typical user group.
 Whereas up to now it has been people like service desk agents, change and release managers, problem managers, process owners, auditors, etc. who work in and with the support processes, it will soon include colleagues who are responsible for business services and their further development.